A personal journal

 And I could do it.

 Right away.
 From the first sitting.
 I could focus on the breath for the full hour.
-Not perfectly.
-Not without distraction.
-But steadily.
-Consistently.
+My awareness naturally focused on the touching point of each in breath and out breath.
 The way a sailor holds a compass in rough water—the needle swings, but it always returns to north.
+It was familiar.
+It was as though I had done this before.
+There was painful and pleasant sensation but my focus on the breath was unwavering.

 The assistant teacher interviewed me.
 He asked, "Are you experiencing any sensation?"